Education

 Tip #17: Go Above and Beyond

-With every project you take on, make it your mission to deliver your very best possible work.
+With every project you take on, make it your mission to deliver your best work.
 Going above and beyond each time leads to great reviews and lifelong clients.

 Tip #18: Ask for Reviews

-When a client is happy with your work, politely ask if they would care to leave you a review.
-Most clients will be happy to leave a review when prompted.
+When a client is happy with your work, politely ask if they would care to leave you a positive review.
+Most clients will be glad to leave a review when prompted.

 Tip #19: Set a Schedule

-Even when you control your own hours, sticking to a set schedule is still the best way to ensure productivity and not overwork.
+Sticking to a schedule is the best way to ensure productivity and not overwork, even when you control your hours.

 Tip #20: Take Time Off

 Working around the clock when you control your schedule may be tempting, but time off is essential to keep from getting burned out.
 Work vacations into your busy work schedule.
-Everyone deserves time out, and you’ll return to work fresher and more productive.
+Everyone deserves time out; you’ll return to work fresher and more productive.